NERSC/sshproxy/README.md

 This end-point authenticates the user using the provided username and password and, if successful, generates a SSH key pair.
 The private key is returned in the response and not stored.
 The pubic key is saved in a database and is associated with the user.
 Authentication is determined by the PAM configuration associated with the service (sshauth).

+### /create_pair/<scope>

+Method: POST
+Header: Basic Username:password
+Data: JSON encoded dictionary that may contain an 'skey' for the scope.

+Create a key pair for the specified scope.
+The scope may require a share key (skey) which must be provided in the data block which is a JSON encoded dictionary.
+The scope may use an ssh CA certificate.
+If the scope does use a CA certificate, the return will be the private key followed by the signature string.
+These returns need to be split into private key (e.g. id_rsa) and the certificate file (e.g. id_rsa-cert.pub) in order for ssh to be make use of them.

 ### /get_keys/\<username\>

 Method: GET